ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 protected by the HSM.
 The key attestation service is part of the root of trust (RoT).

+Application Key:
+: The application key consists of a private and a public key.
+The private key is used by the usage protocol.
+The public key is included in the Key Attestation Token.
+The Key Attestation Entity makes claims about the protection of this key.

 Trust Anchor:
 : As defined in [!RFC6024] and [!RFC9019], a Trust Anchor